Soligup/Soligup.github.io/README.md

 ---

 ## 👩‍💻 About Me
-I am a highly skilled Technical Specialist with a strong background in Cloud Computing and Cybersecurity.
+I am a highly skilled IT Specialist with a strong background in Cloud Computing and Cybersecurity.
 I have extensive experience in delivering Level 3 technical support, managing IT operations, and contributing to cloud migration projects, I am passionate about optimizing IT systems and enhancing security postures.
 I hold multiple certifications in Microsoft Azure, M365, and Cybersecurity, and I am committed to continuous learning and professional development.

 ---